talbentov1/Weighted-Graph-GPS/README.md

 ![WGPS layer](WGPS-layer.png)

-You can find our experiment notebook, named `official_experiment.ipynb`, in this repository.
+You can find our experiment notebook, named `official_experiment.ipynb`, and our written paper about the project 'Weighted Graph GPS - our paper.pdf' in this repository.

 Based on GraphGPS: General Powerful Scalable Graph Transformers